-The subject will give students an overview of current industry trends and issues facing brands, marketing departments and advertising agencies today.
-It will provide students with an understanding of how to formulate effective, engaging brand communication and an understanding of the measures employed in auditing the performance of these promotional campaigns and programs.
-It will help students to understand the new role of advertising agencies with a focus on brand strategy, creativity and innovation.
-Throughout the subject, students will examine a range of theories and practical tools which can assist in the understanding of current issues in customer engagement, interactivity and consumer behaviour.
+There are two acid tests for effective communications: Firstly, does it engage the consumer?
+Secondly, does the client see it as effective?
+This subject examines communications from both ends of the spectrum.
+In these times of media saturation, how do we create communications that will genuinely engage consumers, whilst at the same time proving its effectiveness to the client?
+This subject charts the rise of a new kind of Strategic Planning approach driven by the need for brands to have a `Broadcast Strategy' as well as an `Experience/Engagement Strategy'.
+It tracks the emergence of a `less advertising more content' attitude towards consumer engagement, and it explores key strategic and creative skills required to create world class brand experiences.
+The course will give students an overview over current industry trends and issues facing clients and agencies today.
+It will provide students with an understanding of how to formulate effective, engaging communications programmes and an understanding of the measures employed in auditing the performance of brand communications.
+It will help students to understand the new role of agencies with a focus on innovation, strategy and creativity.
+Throughout the subject, students will examine a range of theories which can assist in the understanding of current issues in customer engagement, interactivity and consumer behaviour.
 The subject will also address critical perspectives and ethical issues arising from the new media environment and new advertising practices and prepare students for further studies in this area.

 |Academic unit:||Faculty of Society & Design|

 |Subject title:||Advertising Masterclass: Brand Experience and Advanced Strategic Planning|

 |Prescribed resources:|| |